tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 This works, but it requires another round of messaging between parties, which is not conducive to a great user experience.

+A better approach would be one that incorporates one or more of the following features:

+* Must be provably secure in the plain public-key model, without having to prove knowledge of secret keys, as we might have asked Bob to do in the naïve approach above;
+* should satisfy the normal Schnorr equation, i.e. the resulting signature can be verified with an expression of the form \\( R + e X \\).
+* allows for Interactive Aggregate Signatures (IAS) where the signers are required to cooperate;
+* allows for Non-interactive Aggregate Signatures (NAS) where the aggregation can be done by anyone;
+* allow each signer to sign the same message, _m_;
+* allow each signer to sign their own message, \\( m_i \)).

 # MuSig

-MuSig is a recently proposed [[2]],[[3]] simple signature aggregation scheme that is secure and preserves the property that the aggregate signature is still a valid Schnorr signature.
+MuSig is a recently proposed [[2]],[[3]] simple signature aggregation scheme that satisfies all of the properties above.

-MuSig is an interactive scheme, meaning that an input message is required from all the signers.
+We'll demonstrate the interactive MuSig scheme here, where each signatory signs the same message.
 The scheme works as follows:

 1. Each signer has a public-private key pair as before.
 1. Each signer publishes the public key of their nonce, \\( R_i \\),
-1. Everyone calculates the same "shared public key", _X_ per:
+1. Everyone calculates the same "shared public key", _X_ as follows:
 $$
     \begin{align}
         \ell &= H(X_1 || \dots || X_n) \\\\